MicrosoftDocs/azure-backup-multi-disk-crash-consistent-snapshots-private-preview/articles/multi-disk-crash-consistent-snapshot.md

 ***Note***

 - *If you protect a VM using the above policy in any of the regions where Azure Backup has deployed this feature, VM will have crash-consistent snapshots only.
 Even if Azure Backup deploys this feature in new regions and you have a VM protected using the above Backup Policy in any of those regions, it'll also have crash-consistent snapshots only.*
-- *If you protect a VM using the above policy in any region where Azure Backup has not deployed this feature, it will continue with the default app-consistent snapshot.*
+- *If you protect a VM using the above policy in any region where Azure Backup hasn't deployed this feature, it will continue with the [default behavior](https://learn.microsoft.com/en-us/azure/backup/backup-azure-vms-introduction#snapshot-consistency).*
 - *VMs in regions where this feature is enabled by Azure Backup and which are in the enrolled subscription and protected using Enhanced Policy (but not with a policy created with option ***Only crash-consistent snapshot (private preview)*** as mentioned above) will also have crash-consistent snapshots generated if application-consistent/ file-consistent snapshot generation fails due to some issues.*